About Every Canadian Counts

 HUBERT VAN NIEKERK

-Interim Executive Director of Every Canadian Counts
+Executive Director of Every Canadian Counts

 Educator and specialist teacher, community leader and volunteer.